zulip/zulip/docs/schema-migrations.md

   to use the batch update tools in `zerver/lib/migrate.py` (originally written to work with South) for doing larger database migrations.

+* **Accessing models in RunPython migrations**.
+When writing a migration that includes custom python code (aka `RunPython`), you cannot just use `from zerver.models import UserProfile` to access models; that would import the model as it is right now.
+What you want is to import a version of model "as of just before the currently executing migration".
+You can do this inside the relevant migration function with `apps.get_model`.
+We have a linter rule to warn about this sort of issue, since it often manifests long after the actual mistake.

 * **Making large migrations work**.
 Major migrations should have a few properties: